 Your Email Subject Line automatically changes with the poll subject, and a link to the poll will be put into the body of the email.

-Not only this, you can create your email message, edit or add a subject line, create a matter on the body, add a signature and finally add email addresses of recipients and send the email.
+Not only this, but you can also create your email message, edit or add a subject line, create a matter on the body, add a signature and finally add the email addresses of recipients and send the email.

-That’s the end of the process How you create a poll in outlook with multiple options, Next is the part of the recipient, what you recipient gets, and How to respond.
+That’s the end of the process How do you create a poll in outlook with multiple options, Next is the part of the recipient, what you recipient gets, and how to respond.

 How to Respond to a poll in Outlook?
 [How Poll Look like]